An Approach

 .

-Now let Δx approach 0.
-Then Δg will approach 0 (Note, Lesson 4).
-Therefore, since the limit of a product is equal to the product of the limits (Lesson 2):
+Let us now take the limit as Δx approaches 0.
+Then the change in g(x) -- Δg -- will also approach 0.
+Therefore, since the limit of a product is equal to the product of the limits (Lesson 2), and by definition of the derivative:

 df